aliceliveprojects/WildLoggingDBParent/README.md

 Incidentally, this development has the potential for use of the geo searching capabilities of Postgres.

 ## Why are we doing this?

-UrbanWild is the project we use to demonstrate how we put together prototypes quickly, as a team.

 Restlet Cloud is the PaaS which we have been using.
 It's service hosted a database, fronted by a REST API, which the Urban Wild SPWA used to store wildlife sightings.